Here are some fine clips of Buster Keaton falling and rolling.

 And there you have it.
 If anyone can identify a type of entrance that I have overlooked, I would be very happy to hear about it in the comments.

 Hats are underused in animation.
 Character designers, as well as animators, may not understand the value of the hat.
 In what might be the first in a series of posts about hats, I’ll begin with Buster Keaton.
 Keaton’s signature look included what was known as a “pork-pie hat.”
-He would sometimes throw in a short gag using his hat.
+He would sometimes throw in a short gag using it as a prop.
 Below are a handful of examples.
-Notice how Keaton almost never looks at the hat.
+Notice how Keaton almost never looks at it.
 These are quick gags, and he doesn’t make a big deal over the “business” of it unless it’s part of a larger sequence built around the hat, or hats, as you’ll see later on.

 In this scene, a bullet knocks off his hat.
-Where another comedian might pick up the hat, put his finger through the bullet hole, and pull a funny face, Buster hardly lets it effect him.
+Where another comedian might pick it up, put his finger through the bullet hole, and pull a funny face, Buster hardly lets it affect him.